Newtime is a time manipulation editor. Slice, warp, time-correct, edit vocals, instrumentals and other recordings.

 and each time you edit, if Newtime is in focus, it plays alone instead of with the FL Studio project.

-Edit properties (F2) (OR Right-click the title text below the transport buttons) - Opens a dialog to set BPM and Tempo-sync that causes the sample to stretch with changes to host BPM once imported.
+Edit properties (F2) (OR Right-click the sample name below TITLE or Tempo value displayed on the Toolbar next to the Sync button) - Opens a dialog to set BPM and Tempo-sync that causes the sample to stretch with changes to host BPM once imported.

 About - NewTime version information.